 Two years later, in November 2000, ALCASE expanded the annual effort and the first Lung Cancer Awareness Month (LCAM) was launched nationally to further galvanize the community to take action and increase awareness and support for the disease.
 Over 20 years later, LCAM currently reaches 20 million people every year across the U.S. and beyond.

-In 2016, the International Association for the Study of Lung Cancer launched LCAM.org to reach and engage a wider community of healthcare providers, researchers, and patients across the globe.
+In 2016, the International Association for the Study of Lung Cancer launched the LCAM Coalition to reach and engage a wider community of healthcare providers, researchers and patients across the globe.

-Recognizing the opportunity to make an even more profound impact by combining forces, in 2021 IASLC gave GO2 Foundation stewardship of LCAM.org to further build the global movement for lung cancer.
+Recognizing the opportunity to make an even more profound impact by combining forces, in 2021 IASLC gave GO2 for Lung Cancer stewardship of LCAM.org to further build the global movement for lung cancer.